Kendrapada: Tourist Places

 Lakhmi Varaha Temple is a 500-year-old Indian temple dedicated to Varaha, the boar incarnation of Vishnu.
-The temple is located in Aul.
-The temple is about one kilometer away from the center of Tehsil Aul, which is situated about 146 km from the state capital of Bhubaneswar.
-It is 17 km from Pattamundai and 38 km from Kendrapara.
+The temple is located in Aali.
+The temple is about one kilometer away from the center of Tehsil Aali, which is situated about 146 km from the state capital of Bhubaneswar.
+It is 17 km from Pattamundai and 38 km from Kendrapada.

-Garteswar Temple is situated at Gosigan near Rajnagar, Kendrapara.
+Garteswar Temple is situated at Gosigan near Rajnagar, Kendrapada.
 It is an ancient Shiv temple.